01 / Before I write code

 Working on something real-time?

 The interesting stuff lives at the edges.
-If you're building there, let's talk.
+If you're building there — backend, real-time, or AI infra — let's talk.